-These gingerbread cookies are a holiday classic.
-They’re slightly crispy on the outside, soft on the inside, perfectly spiced, AIP, paleo, grain and dairy-free.
+These gluten-free, paleo/AIP gingerbread cookies are a holiday classic.
+They’re slightly crispy on the outside, soft on the inside, perfectly spiced, grain and dairy-free.

 This post contains affiliate links.

 Gingerbread cookies are just the cutest and a holiday classic for good reason.
 They’re fun to create and eat, no matter your age.
-This recipe for gingerbread cookies is AIP, paleo, grain and dairy-free and one that the whole family will enjoy.
+This recipe for gingerbread cookies is AIP, paleo, grain and gluten-free, dairy-free, nut-free, egg-free, allergy-friendly, and one that the whole family will enjoy!

-Here’s what you’ll need for these AIP Gingerbread Cookies:
+Here’s what you’ll need for these paleo/AIP Gingerbread Cookies:

 - baking soda

 - gelatin, apple cider vinegar, water – for the gelatin “egg”

 How to make these gluten-free paleo/AIP Gingerbread Cookies without grain or almond flours

 - First, preheat oven to 350F.

 - In a large bowl, combine the coconut and tapioca starch, cinnamon, powdered ginger, baking soda, and sea salt.